opensource4you/astraea/README.md

 17. --report.path: A path to place the report file.
 Default: (no report)
 18. --report.format: Select output file format.
 Available format: "csv", "json".
 Default: "csv"
 19. --transaction.size: number of records in each transaction.
 Default: 1
+20. --no.key: A flag to make all records produced without key.
+Default: (Not set)

 ---